herculesinc/pg-dao/README.md

 });
 ```

-Retrieving the same model multiple times does not create a new model object - but rather updates an existing model object with fresh data from the database:
+Retrieving the same model multiple times does not create a new model object - but rather updates an existing model object with fresh data from the database (this effectively reloads the model in memory):

 ```JavaScript
 var userId = 1;